Diocese of Monterey in California: 2000 to present

-After Shubsda died in 1991, John Paul II named Auxiliary Bishop Sylvester Ryan of Los Angeles as the next bishop of Monterey that same year.
-Ryan retired in 2006.
-He was succeeded by Auxiliary Bishop Richard Garcia of the Diocese of Sacramento, named by Pope Benedict XVI in 2006.
-Richard Garcia resigned due to Alzheimer's disease in 2018.
+Ryan retired as bishop of Monterey in 2006.
+Pope Benedict XVI named Auxiliary Bishop Richard Garcia of the Diocese of Sacramento in 2006 to replace Ryan.
+Richard Garcia resigned as bishop of Monterey in 2018.

-In 2018, Pope Francis appointed Auxiliary Bishop Daniel E. Garcia (no relation to the previous bishop) of the Diocese of Austin as the next bishop of Monterey.
-On July 2, 2025, Pope Leo XIV appointed Bishop Daniel Garcia as Bishop of the Diocese of Austin.
-Currently, as of 2025, the apostolic administrator of Monterey is Bishop Slawomir Szkredka, auxiliary bishop of the Archdiocese of Los Angeles, appointed on September 19, 2025 by Apostolic Nuncio to the United States, Cardinal Christophe Pierre.
+In 2018, Pope Francis appointed Auxiliary Bishop Daniel E. Garcia of the Diocese of Austin as the next bishop of Monterey.
+In July 2025, Pope Leo XIV appointed Bishop Daniel Garcia as bishop of the Diocese of Austin.
+Before leaving office, Garcia banned the celebration of the Traditional Latin Mass in the diocese in September 2025, saying that he wanted to promote unity.